jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Remorhaz.md

 RacialMods:
 Languages: Giant (cannot speak)
 SQ:
+SpecialAbilities:
+  Heat (Su): >
-SpecialAbilities: Heat (Su) An enraged remorhaz generates heat so intense that anything touching its body takes 8d6 points of fire damage.
+    An enraged remorhaz generates heat so intense that anything touching its body takes 8d6 points of fire damage.
 Creatures striking a remorhaz with natural attacks or unarmed strikes are subject to this damage, but creatures striking with melee weapons are not.
 The heat can melt or burn weapons; any weapon that strikes a remorhaz is allowed a DC 19 Fortitude save to avoid taking damage.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: